"He is incontestably one of the finest solo pianists in the world."

 "THE CONNECTION with CHRISTOPHER LYDON," from WBUR-Boston.

-By the time he was three years old, he could sing any song he heard after hearing it only once.
+By the time Danny Knight was three years old, he could memorize and sing any song he heard after hearing it only once.

-He began formal training in his hometown, Ottumwa, Iowa, at age five.
-He began piano study with Tillie Maither, a former student of the legendary Ignace Jan Paderewski.
+He began formal training in piano at age five, with Matilde Maither (a former student of the legendary classical pianist and Steinway "Immortal" Ignace Jan Paderewski) in his hometown, Ottumwa, Iowa.

 He began vocal studies a few years later with Margaret Stoltz, a vocal instructor who had been the protege of the great Metropolitan Opera star Ernestine Schumann-Heink.